 Pay and Terms and Conditions of Employment Will be determined by the job role and outlined in the statement of main terms and conditions of employment.
-Most roles are subject to the terms and conditions of the National Joint Council for Local Government Services which are supplemented by local collective agreements.
+Most roles are subject to the terms and conditions of the Soulbury Committee and National Joint Council for Local Government Services which are supplemented by local collective agreements [] .
 Local agreements are reached with the trade unions recognised by the City Council and by the policies and procedures of the Council.
 Probationary period All appointments are subject to a satisfactory probationary period of 6 months.
-Annual Leave Leave year - 1 April to 31 March Leave entitlement: 8 public and bank holidays 25 days where less than 5 years' service, or 30 days where 5 or more but less than 10 years' service, or 31 days where 10 or more but less than 15 years' service, or 32 days where 15 or more years' service.
-In the case of part-time employees and those who work a non-standard week (e.g. shifts), the entitlement is given in hours, and is proportionate to the contracted hours of work.
-For those staff who are not required to work on the three working days between the Christmas and New Year bank holidays three day's pay will be deducted.
-This will be pro-rata for part time staff and spread across the year.
-Pension Contributory Pension Scheme Employer Contributions Employee Contribution - between 5.5% - 12.5% depending on salary.
-Additional benefits Includes:- Relocation Scheme (subject to meeting specific criteria) Employee Assistance Programme Car Lease Scheme Reduced car parking rates (on working days in Council owned car parks) Cycle to Work scheme Hybrid working environment with flexible working hours (dependent on role) Highly supportive management team committed to learning and development Special Conditions All appointments are subject to medical clearance by the Council's Medical Adviser.
+Annual Leave Leave year - 1 October to 30 September Leave entitlement: 8 public and bank holidays 30 days where less than 10 years' service, or 31 days where 10 or more but less than 15 years' service, or 32 days where 15 or more years' service.
+In the case of part-time employees and those who work a non-standard week, the entitlement is given in hours, and is proportionate to the contracted hours of work.
+For those staff who are not required to work on the three working days between the Christmas and New Year bank holidays, either three day's pay will be deducted, or annual leave will need to be taken (dependant on Grade).
+This will be pro-rata for part time staff.
+Pension Contributory Pension Scheme Employer Contributions Employee Contribution - between 5.5% - 12.5% depending on salary Additional benefits Includes: Relocation Scheme (subject to meeting specific criteria) Employee Assistance Programme Car Lease Scheme Reduced car parking rates (on working days in Council owned car parks) Cycle to Work scheme Hybrid working environment with flexible working hours (dependent on role) Highly supportive management team committed to learning and development Special Conditions All appointments are subject to medical clearance by the Council's Medical Adviser.
 All appointments are subject to receipt of satisfactory references.
 If the post for which you are applying involves working with children or vulnerable adults, it will be exempt from the Rehabilitation of Offenders Act 1974 and subject to a disclosure in accordance with the requirements of the Disclosure & Barring Service, and the Police Act 1997.
 Applicants for these posts will be required to disclose any criminal convictions, cautions, reprimands, bind-overs or final warnings, even if they are 'spent' under the Act.
 If you are successful you will be required to provide documents that prove you have the legal Right to Work in the UK and to comply with the relevant legislation.

 Other posts may be subject to pay and/or terms and conditions determined by other national bodies.

 Continuous Local Government Service.